seanyoung/lrpeg/README.md

 [![CI](https://github.com/seanyoung/lrpeg/workflows/test/badge.svg)](https://github.com/seanyoung/lrpeg/actions)
 [![license](https://img.shields.io/github/license/seanyoung/lrpeg.svg)](LICENSE)

+# DEPRECATED

+The [peg crate](https://crates.io/crates/peg) now supports left recursion using the `#[cache_left_rec]` attribute.
+This crate is much faster, has more features and is just more polished than this crate.
+So I recommend using that crate instead.

 # Left Recursive Parsing Expression Grammar (PEG)

 lrpeg allows left recursive rules, and uses ratpack parsing for speed.
 I wrote a